Kiwi with his father in front of Kiwi's Mustang.

 Kiwi riding his motorcycle.

-Kiwi taking pictures of a 1968 Shelby GT500 KR convertible owned by his friend Bob.
+Kiwi taking photos of a 1968 Shelby GT500 KR convertible owned by his friend, Bob.

 Kiwi working late.

 Kiwi in Death Valley.
 Hope you brought your sunscreen, Kiwi!
 The temperature was so severe it delaminated his boot.